-XI.
+VIII.
 Proposed Location

-The proposed location under consideration for Fresh Fields' dispensary is 73 Essex Ave, Gloucester, Massachusetts.
-Fresh Fields will work with the town to confirm that the location meets all zoning requirements for the area and intended use of the property.
-Fresh Fields will also make improvements to the property as needed and in coordination with the town.
+The proposed location under consideration for Fresh Fields' dispensary is 350-354 Rantoul Street in Beverly, Massachusetts.
+Fresh Fields will confirm that the location meets all zoning requirements for the area and intended use of the property.
 There will be ample parking available for employees and patrons at or near the dispensary.
 The location is of adequate size and space for a recreational marijuana dispensary and manufactured marijuana products.